ThatRustySpoonMate/Configurable-Wireless-Sensor-Node/README.md

 # Battery Life
-80mA when awake and reading sensors/publishing data and wake_led
+75mA when awake and reading sensors/publishing data and wake_led with AHT20 connected
 4mA when in deep sleep

 # Connections